 more sensitive to health effects than others, and also assumes that people are more sensitive than experimental animals to the effects of methyl bromide.
-This margin of exposure means that even if people are exposed at the reference concentrations, we would not anticipate health effects to occur.
-Even exposures slightly above the target level should not pose a health concern.
-Should this occur, DPR would take necessary steps to reach our desired level of protection.
+This margin of exposure means that even if people are exposed at the reference concentrations,

-HOW CERTAIN ARE YOU OF YOUR CONCLUSIONS?
+HOW CERTAIN ARE YOU OF Your conclusions?